-BIO-4950: Independent Study in Biology - 1-6 hours
+BIO-4950: Independent Study in Biology (1-6 hours)

-Limitations: Department approval: one independent study per semester and cumulative GPA of at least 2.00; a 2.75 GPA in the pursued discipline.
+Limitations: Department approval: one independent study per semester and cumulative GPA of 2.00; and minimum GPA 2.75 GPA in major.

 BIO-4990: Internship in Biology (3-4 hours)

 Limitations: Department approval: Supervised involvement in a biology-related work experience.
 Prerequisite: Minimum cumulative GPA of 2.75; minimum GPA of 2.75 in 18+ hours of biology.